 “Well, driver’s seat and shotgun are taken.
 Guess I’m riding on the back.
 No point keeping this bad boy contained…” Siko slaps the side of Valkyrie launcher and surveys the precarious area of the fifth wheel linkage at the back of the semi and climbs aboard.
 “Let me know if you find any straps back there!”
 Siko yells toward Vegas and Mitch from atop Bertha’s cab, where he stands looking for a good place to hold on…

 At the back of the shop, Mitch begins to sift through the junk pile, and its name proves accurate—just jagged pieces, bits, and bobs, rusted and tossed aside for possible (albeit unlikely) future use.
 After some hasty searching, Mitch finds nothing really valuable, but he dispel scavenge a couple of old but serviceable ratcheting load tie-downs.
 He tosses the straps in a messy bundle to Siko.
 “Your seatbelt, sir.”
 Then he finds an old metal oil can, dented and rusty, with a screw top; he dons his welder’s gloves and fills it full of sharp, jagged pieces of junk metal harvested from the floor of the shop.
 You never know when a tidy supply of shrapnel might come in handy.
 The Boomer drops the bulky can into one of his capacious cargo pockets and turns toward Bertha.
-Echoing across the vacant shop, Siko and Vegas hear Mitch clearly, as an unsettling rattle is issued from his pocket with each step back toward the truck.
+Echoing across the vacant shop, Siko and Vegas hear Mitch clearly, as an unsettling rattle issues from his pocket with each step back toward the truck.

 At the other end of the trash heap, after watching Mitch scrounge for whatever he can find, Vegas takes a more selective approach, seeking out any straight metal rods comparable to arrows.
 He knows in a pinch a metal rod can be thrown by a bow or be pressed into service to reinforce a splintered shaft.
 After a bit of rummaging, Vegas finds two good metal rods and some screws in poor condition, but intact all the same.
 He too returns to the truck with his treasures…